Trick5t3r/WebSite-Django-Nginx-Mysql/README.md

 The administration pages reflect the same structure, and I added a custom filter for easier access to each subsection and documents (all this is discribe after)

+There is a compartmentalization of users and files.
+Each file therefore belongs to a section which is attached to a compartment called here "Année".
+For a user to have access to this file, he must belong to a group with the same name as this "Année".
+A user can belong to several groups, so he can have access to several years.
+Finally, in my case, I had created 3 types of users, the Administrator with all the rights (in dango you can run the command ```python3 manage.py createsuperuser```), a user having only the right to consult the documents (you simply have to remove the access rights to the administrator interface, and give no permission) and a moderating user who had the right to access the administrator interface with the corresponding permissions and who could add files or sub-sections in the "Years" to which he belongs.

+Moreover, the management of the media is pretty simple, in the directory ```media``` there are two others subdirectories ```fichiersdeposes``` and ```static```.
+* In ```static```, there are all the files necessary for the proper functioning of the site: style files and javascript files.
+(You can add your staticfiles with the command ```python3 manage.py collectstatic``` ).
+You can also put files used by your website that do not require the user to be logged in, for example your website logo.
+* In ```fichiersdeposes``` there are all the uploaded files (as the French name suggests).
+These files are accessible by following the partitioning explained previously.
+There is also a subdirectory ```permanent```.
+In this subdirectory you put all the files used by your website but which requires the user to be at least logged in.

 We will first see how to configure the site backend with django and then we will see how to configure nginx for the site frontend.

 ## Django Installation <a name="Django"></a>